ricardomatias/ricardomatias.github.io/sketches/lines-bloom.md

 - GLSL
 ---

-Broken glass was an experiment on pixel particles.
+**Lines Bloom** is an experiment in creating kaleidoscopic patterns through reflections of the path of one particle.